brittonlaroche/MongoDB-Demos/Applications/Customer-MDM/README.md

 The function above will compare two strings and calculate the number of changes needed between them to make them equal.
 For example calling getDistance('BOB', 'BIB') would return 1 as we need to change one letter "O" to "I" to go from "BOB" to "BIB".
 Calling getDistance('BOB', 'CAT')  would return 3, as all 3 letters are different.
 What we need is a ratio of the number of changes to make compared to the total number of letters.

-Lets repeat the steps above and create a new function that takes the result and divides it by the maximum number of letters for both strings.
+Lets repeat the steps above and create a new function that takes the result from get distance and divides it by the maximum number of letters for both strings.

 __getNormalizedDistance__
 ```js